Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBReliable national connectivity, with primary international routes through Oslo.
+Global Connectivity GradeBReliable national fiber with direct paths to Oslo.

-Direct Cloud On-Ramps0 – as of September 2025Nearest cloud access points are in Oslo; private network extensions are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramp hub is Oslo; accessible via private transport.

-Sales Tax25% VAT – as of September 2025Standard Norwegian Value Added Tax rate applies to equipment and services.
+Sales Tax25% VAT – as of September 2025Standard Norwegian Value Added Tax rate.

 Network & Connectivity Ecosystem